yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 Here are the steps:

-With yuzu or any other emulator/program of choice open, press `Windows + G` and go to the Settings cogwheel.
+With yuzu or any other emulator/program of choice open, press `Windows + G`, and go to the Settings cogwheel.

 {{< imgs
 	"./xbox1.png| Bet you didn’t know about this extra bloat in Windows"